samgro/samgro.github.com/_posts/2012-02-15-clear-checklist-app-just-raised-the-bar-for-mobile-design.md

 * For quick add, swiping down to add an item above works great, but swiping up should add the new item below.
 * Once you fill the screen, there's nowhere to tap to add an item to the bottom of the list.
 They should just add a black dummy row here.
 * Sometimes when I try to move up the list hierarchy with a fast swipe, I end up creating a new item (small swipe).
 They might just need to tweak the velocity boundary between these two gestures.
+* There is no undo.
+You should be able to shake to undo.

 I hope the Clear gestures become conventional for list editing.
 Clear raised the bar for all mobile apps, not just checklists.
 Every mobile designer should be thinking - how can I remove features, remove buttons, and take advantage of the unique properties of a handheld device?
 How can I take the mundane and make it simple, elegant, beautiful?